Akif9748/akf-forum/README.md

 - Add a feature list to README.md
 - delete admin???
 - change category name
-- theme support++, directly edit html! patch user support!
-- enchanted theme: not take all of the public! "/css
+- enchanted theme: not take all of the public! `"/css`, patch user support!

 ### front-end
 - better usermenu for user profile